absmach/magistrala/README.md

 2. Checkout the [contribution guide](CONTRIBUTING.md) to learn more about our style and conventions.
 3. Make your changes compatible to our workflow.

+Also, explore our [contrib][contrib] repository for extra services such as Cassandra, InfluxDB, MongoDB readers and writers, LoRa, OPC UA support, Digital Twins, and more.
+If you have a contribution that is not a good fit for the core monorepo (it's specific to your use case, it's an additional feature or a new service, it's optional or an add-on), this is a great place to submit the pull request.

 ### We're Hiring

 You like Magistrala and you would like to make it your day job?
 We're always looking for talented engineers interested in open-source, IoT and distributed systems.
 If you recognize yourself, reach out to [@drasko][drasko] - he will contact you back.